gulrak/filesystem/README.md

 including one of two additional wrapper headers.
 These allow to include a forwarded version in most places (`ghc/fs_fwd.hpp`) while hiding the implementation details in a single cpp file that includes `ghc/fs_impl.hpp` to implement the needed code.
-That way system includes are only visible from inside the cpp file, all other places are clean.
+Using `ghc::filesystem` this way makes sure system includes are only visible from inside the cpp file, all other places are clean.

 Be aware, that it is currently not supported to hide the implementation into a Windows-DLL, as a DLL interface with C++ standard templates in interfaces